John Hubley: Political views and HUAC investigation

 Hubley was a lifelong registered Democrat.
-In 1951, the House Un-American Activities Committee (HUAC) heard the testimony of UPA layout artist Bernyce Fleury, who claimed Hubley’s films promoted communism and Hubley held communist sympathies.
+In 1951, the House Un-American Activities Committee (HUAC) heard the testimony of UPA layout artist Bernyce Fleury, who claimed Hubley's films promoted communism and Hubley held communist sympathies.
 On April 25, 1952, Hubley was formally subpoenaed by the HUAC to appear at the Los Angeles Federal Building for questioning.
-The subpoena was served to Hubley’s attorney on May 2.
+The subpoena was served to Hubley's attorney on May 2.
 While Hubley did leave UPA, he did not respond to the subpoena, and on February 2, 1953, Hubley was again summoned to the Federal Building for questioning.
 Boyle found that Hubley had moved in the year prior before receiving the subpoena, hence his lack of response.
-For an unknown reason, Hubley was not subpoenaed again until May 4th, 1955 to appear before the HUAC.
+For an unknown reason, Hubley was not subpoenaed again until May 4, 1955, to appear before the HUAC.
 Hubley responded, and was set to appear before the HUAC on June 20, 1956.
-Hubley’s attorney, Arthur McNulty, postponed the hearing twice, first until June 28th, then to July 5th, likely since Hubley had already moved to New York City.
+Hubley's attorney, Arthur McNulty, postponed the hearing twice, first until June 28, then to July 5, likely since Hubley had already moved to New York City.

-On July 5, 1956, Hubley appeared before the HUAC at in Room 227 of the Los Angeles Federal Building with McNulty as his counsel.
+On July 5, 1956, Hubley appeared before the HUAC in Room 227 of the Los Angeles Federal Building with McNulty as his counsel.
 California Representatives Clyde Doyle and Donald L. Jackson presided over the hearing.
-When asked if he held communist sympathies, Hubley responded “I feel that in the area of politics…I do not feel personally that your committee should ask me to reveal or speak on these matters, either with my opinions or associations…I do not agree it is a proper question for a person such as myself to be asked”.
+When asked if he held communist sympathies, Hubley responded "I feel that in the area of politics...I do not feel personally that your committee should ask me to reveal or speak on these matters, either with my opinions or associations...I do not agree it is a proper question for a person such as myself to be asked".
 Hubley invoked the Fifth Amendment for the remainder of the hearing.
 When asked if his films at UPA promoted communist ideas, Hubley replied:

-I have a lot of opinions on art…It is public work, and anyone is welcome to examine it and to look at it, and I stand on my work, and not on my opinions.
+I have a lot of opinions on art...It is public work, and anyone is welcome to examine it and to look at it, and I stand on my work, and not on my opinions.
 My opinions can change, and I have changed them many times, all through my life, and I like the right we have to be able to change them.
 But the work stands.
 I have no shame about it.
-If anyone wants to examine it, it is there…My work has been my own work, and my own talent, and my own opinions.
+If anyone wants to examine it, it is there...My work has been my own work, and my own talent, and my own opinions.

 Hubley was never formally indicted by the HUAC, but the investigation did effectively blacklist him from Hollywood afterwards.
 He named his new studio Storyboard, Inc. out of fear of using his own name.